thananan-siangaek-gif/My-Engineering-Workspace/2_Academic/Projects/POWER ELEC PCB/LEARNING_JOURNEY.md

 - Document encountered problems and their resolutions to avoid repeating mistakes.
 - Create a reference for personal review and for others interested in the subject.

-**Current Status:** Component Selection and Bootstrap Calculations Complete.
-Debugging Proteus Simulation Control Logic.
+**Current Status:** Proteus Simulation Successful in Both Buck and Boost Modes.
+Planning PID Control Strategy and Schematic Capture.
 **Started:** July 20, 2026
 **Target Deadline:** August 17, 2026 (Mock deadline used as planning stress-test; actual university deadline: November 1, 2026)